 - Student records will be withheld until citations are paid in full.

-- Vehicles with multiple unpaid citations are subject to impoundment or immobilization and will remain so until the citations are paid in full.
+- Vehicles with multiple unpaid citations are subject to impoundment or immobilization, and towing and will remain so until the citations are paid in full.

 The failure of the university to insist upon strict compliance with any regulation in any one or more instances shall not be construed as a waiver for the future enforcement of any such regulation.
 All regulations remain in full force and are effective twenty-four-hours-a-day, seven-days-a-week including holidays.